 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Cold sores are blisters that usually appear on the lips or around the mouth.
-The herpes simplex virus (HSV) causes cold sores, and there is no cure.
-However, cold sore creams can reduce their symptoms and healing time.
+The herpes simplex virus causes cold sores, and while there is no cure, cold sore creams can ease symptoms and slightly speed up healing.

-This article looks at how someone can identify a cold sore, some of the best cold sore creams, and other remedies that can reduce the symptoms.
-We will also look at ways to prevent cold sores from developing.
+This article looks at how to identify a cold sore, some of the best cold sore creams, and other remedies that can reduce the symptoms.
+It also explores ways to prevent cold sores.

-When HSV is active, a person may experience frequent cold sores in response to certain triggers, such as stress or sunlight.
-HSV can also lie dormant for long periods.
+The herpes virus can lie dormant for long periods.
+When it is active, it can cause cold sores in response to certain triggers, such as stress or exposure to sunlight.

-People may confuse cold sores with other conditions, such as canker sores.
-However, canker sores are mouth ulcers that form inside the mouth and look like white circles with a red halo.
-By contrast, cold sores appear around the mouth and go through specific stages as they burst and heal:
+People may confuse cold sores with other lesions, such as canker sores.
+Canker sores are ulcers that form inside the mouth and may look like white circles with reddish halos.

-- the blisters may start to leak or ooze liquid
+- The blisters may leak or ooze liquid.

-As cold sores can resemble other conditions, it is a good idea for people to check they have a cold sore before they buy a cream.
-A doctor, nurse, or pharmacist can help with this.
+Cold sores can resemble other skin lesions, so it is a good idea to get a diagnosis from a doctor, nurse, or pharmacist before considering a treatment.

-There is no cure for HSV, and, therefore, no cure for cold sores.
-However, an
+There is no cure for herpes, and so, no cure for cold sores.
+But common cold sore treatments

 Effective cold sore creams may include: